CycloneDX/cyclonedx-javascript-library/README.md

 * Provide a general purpose _JavaScript_-implementation of [_CycloneDX_][link_website] for _Node.js_ and _WebBrowsers_.
 * Provide typing for said implementation, so developers and dev-tools can rely on it.
 * Provide data models to work with _CycloneDX_.
-* Provide a JSON- and an XML-normalizer, that...
+* Provide JSON- and XML-normalizers, that...
   * supports all shipped data models.
   * respects any injected [_CycloneDX_ Specification][CycloneDX-spec] and generates valid output according to it.
   * can be configured to generate reproducible/deterministic output.